spatialos/gdk-for-unity/docs/content/get-started/set-up.md

 ### Zip Download

-If you are unfamiliar with Git, you can download a Zip file of the GDK and its Starter Project [here](https://github.com/spatialos/gdk-for-unity-fps-starter-project/releases/tag/0.1.3).

-Once you have done that, you can skip the rest of this page and move on to [Open the FPS Starter Project]({{urlRoot}}/content/get-started/open-project.md).

 <%(Callout type="alert" message="
 If you can, please use Git to get the GDK and its starter project, as version control will make it easier for you to get updates in the future.")%>

+If you are unfamiliar with Git, you can download a Zip file of the GDK and its Starter Project [here](https://github.com/spatialos/gdk-for-unity-fps-starter-project/releases/tag/0.1.3).

+**If you have downloaded it and unzipped it, skip the rest of this page and move on to [Open the FPS Starter Project]({{urlRoot}}/content/get-started/open-project.md).**

 ### Cloning the Repos using Git

-You need to clone two repositories; the FPS Starter Project and the GDK for Unity.
+If you haven't downloaded the zip, you need to clone two repositories; the FPS Starter Project and the GDK for Unity.

 #### Clone the FPS Starter Project repository